 E. Agility and Adaptability:

 One of the main advantages small businesses have is the ability to adapt quickly to changing market conditions.
 Being agile allows them to capitalize on new opportunities or shift their strategy when something isn’t working.
-According to a study by the Boston Consulting Group, companies that are more agile have a 70% higher chance of being in the top quartile of organizational health, the best indicator of long-term performance.
+According to a study by the Boston Consulting Group, more agile companies have a 70% higher chance of being in the top quartile of organizational health, the best indicator of long-term performance.

 Embracing Innovation and Technology

 In today’s rapidly evolving business landscape, innovation and technology have become vital for survival and competitiveness, even for small businesses.
-They can help streamline operations, reach a broader audience, provide better customer service, and even create new products or services.
+They can help streamline operations, reach a broader audience, provide better customer service, and create new products or services.

 A. The Role of Innovation: